 Many municipalities want to make their energy supply substantially independent from fossil energy in terms of heat, electricity and mobility while at the same time retaining value-adding activities, income and jobs in the region.
 As part of klimaaktiv, e5 provides consultancy and certification services to towns and municipalities that are committed to energy transition and climate protection.
-A network of highly qualified e5 advisors and a standardised rating scheme across Europe make it easier for the e5 municipalities to define measures in six central core areas of operation and also to allow their progress to be rated by independent experts.
+A network of highly qualified e5 advisors and a standardised rating scheme across Europe make it easier for the e5 municipalities to define measures in six central core areas of operation and to allow their progress to be rated by independent experts.

 “e” stands for energy

 The “e” in e5 stands for energy.
-The higher the implementation level for energy and climate protection measures in a municipality or town, the greater is the number of “e” awarded – much like stars in the restaurant industry.
+The higher the implementation level for energy and climate protection measures in a municipality or town, the greater is the number of “e” awarded.

-The awarding follows a standardised audit and certification process so that there is an objective measure available for the work in the municipalities across Austria.
-Yearly accounting by e5 demonstrates regularly what the municipality has achieved in terms of energy and climate protection.
+The awarding follows a standardised audit and certification process resulting in an objective measure available for the work in municipalities across Austria.
+Yearly accounting by e5 regularly demonstrates the achievements of the municipality in terms of energy policy and climate protection.
 The more measures have been implemented from the e5 set of measures, the better the rating.
-The municipality is rated as a minimum every three years by an independent commission.
+The municipality is rated as a minimum every four years.

 The six areas which municipalities are required to address in the e5 programme are: